 At the time, Sicily was the first stage of the Allied march to mainland Italy.

 The museum is a short walk from the railway station, in the Ciminiere Cultural Centre.
-The area may not be one of the city's most charming, but it's not one of its worst either.

 You can enjoy the museum even if you are not that interested in World War II.
 Or war in general.